ci-bonfire/Sprint/myth/_docs_src/general/controllers.md

 All of the custom controllers extend from `Myth\Controllers\BaseController`.
 This class extends the CI_Controller.
 It intentionally does NOT extend from our HMVC solution since that has caused too many problems and encourages a design pattern that is better  based around libraries that are much more testable.

-This controller provides common functionality to all of the other controllers and should be the minimal class you extend if you want to take advantage of Bonfire's capabilities.
+This controller provides common functionality to all of the other controllers and should be the minimal class you extend if you want to take advantage of Sprint's capabilities.

 ### Properties